bhupathii/console-text/packages/dashboard/SETUP.md

 1. Check the Vercel deployment logs
 2. Verify all environment variables are set correctly
 3. Ensure the Google OAuth redirect URIs are configured properly
-4. Check that the Supabase database schema is set up correctly
+4. Check that the complete database schema is set up correctly
+5. Try clearing your browser cookies and testing again